PapaRascal2020/sidekick/README.md

 $sidekick = Sidekick::create(new OpenAi());

 return $sidekick->embedding()->make(
-    'mistral-embed',
+    model: 'mistral-embed',
-    'This is sample content to embed'
+    input: 'This is sample content to embed'
 );
 ```